CannonWilson/CannonWilson/README.md

 ## Hi there!
 My name is Cannon Wilson.

-I am an AR/VR enthusiast seeking a master's degree in computer science.
+I am an AR enthusiast seeking a master's degree in computer science.
 This is a new GitHub account I made solely to show those programs some of the work I've done in the past.

 My goal is to create immersive mixed reality experiences that make exercise fun.
 I am also interested in using machine learning for gesture recognition in order to give those experiences incredibly natural and intuitive controls.